thecdil/gayrodeo-coding/content/1-code.md

 </table>

-### Here's an example:
+**Here's an example of a coded spreadsheet:**

 {% include figure.html img="/code/codesample1.png" caption="Sample Coded Spreadsheet" alt="a screenshot of a transcript coded in google sheets" width="100%" %}

+{:.py-4 .mt-4}
+***

-## Conversations
+## Curate Some Conversations

-Keep track of snippets of text that you think might fit into existing conversations, or might be used to create new conversations.
+Keep track of snippets of text that you think might fit into [existing conversations](https://www.voicesofgayrodeo.com/), or might be used to create new conversations.
 Current conversation questions are listed below.

 {:.alert .alert-danger .text-center .mx-5}
-**Don't** tag your transcript spreadsheets using the conversation tags.
+Note: **Don't** tag your transcript spreadsheets using the conversation tags.
 Follow these steps instead:

 When you find some text you think might fit, copy it and paste it into this spreadsheet: [Potential Conversation Content]().

+Insert your snippet of text into the `comments` column in the spreadsheet, and add the speakers first name and last name to their respective columns.
+Once this is done, tag your snippet of text with an appropriate tag selected from *Conversation Tags* table below.

 {% capture convo-field %}
 - firstname